 There was a flurry of activity on the re:Invent Central expo floor, and traffic to the 2nd Watch booth was no exception.
 New customers were met, partnerships were discussed and all kinds of cloud expertise was disseminated to the masses.

-The Agenda was chock-full of interesting and useful events, session, and demos in addition to the Keynote Address.
+Sessions and Events The Agenda was chock-full of interesting and useful events, session, and demos in addition to the Keynote Address.
 Events like the Alexa Skill Con, Certification Lounge provided an all-day option for honing skills and gaining AWS certification.
 Some, like the live demo “Creating an AWS Data Lake on S3,” highlighted the newly-announced AWS services and features.
 There were also several physical fun activities over at The Park, like Hangry Humans, Mini golf, Mechanical Bull Riding and a Batting cage for attendees to get outside for some fresh air and remain active.

 After hours kicked off with the re:Invent 2016 Pub Crawl featuring a number of great restaurants and pubs.
 The night was finished off with a bang at the annual 2nd Watch re:Invent After Party.